animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > To summarize:
 > - My big toe was painfully run over by the nurse, and ignored, no attention paid, disregarded screaming.
-> - I had to sleep in a chair for several nights in a shared open area filled with other patients for a week with only scary clinical authorities who came around occasionally to interrogate me, drugs handed to me, and with food only that I was allergic to, while in an increasingly psychotic state, and being told I'd be transferred to a unit later that day or the next day.
+> - I had to sleep in a chair in a shared open area filled with other patients for a week with only scary clinical authorities who came around occasionally to interrogate me, drugs handed to me, and with food only that I was allergic to, while in an increasingly sensitive state, and being told I'd be transferred to a room later that day or the next day.
 > - I was transferred to a geriatric unit, with almost nobody my age, and an environment that lacked any nature, with only synthetic plastics, no genuine warmth, and an abundance of chocolate Ensures.
 > - My hair was falling out into my hands and my eczema returned.
 >